-- 1) The number of CSA infantry corps which USA cavalry units moved adjacent to during turn 3. - 2) The number of D results that CSA cavalry units suffered during turn 3. - 3) The number of r results that CSA cavalry units suffered during turn 3. - 4) The number of R results that CSA cavalry units suffered during turn 3. times 3 - 5) The number of CSA cavalry combat casualties during turn 3 times 2.
-Example: a 1Dr result would be equal to an increase of 4 on the Stuart Pride score. - 6) +5 if the depot in Culpepper is destroyed.
+- The number of CSA infantry corps who's ZOC a Union cavalry unit moved into during turn 3. - The number of D results that CSA cavalry units suffered during turn 3. - The number of r results that CSA cavalry units suffered during turn 3. - The number of R results that CSA cavalry units suffered during turn 3 times 3 - The number of CSA cavalry combat casualties during turn 3 times 2. - Example: a 1Dr result would be equal to an increase of 4 on the Stuart Pride score. - +5 if the depot in Culpepper is destroyed.

-The Stuart Embarrassment Score shall be reduced by an amount equal to :
+The Stuart Embarrassment Score shall be reduced by an amount equal to:

-- 1) The number of Union cavalry units suffering an R result during turn 3. - 2) The number of Union cavalry combat losses during turn 3.
+- The number of Union cavalry units suffering an R result during turn 3. - The number of Union cavalry combat losses during turn 3.